huggingface/pytorch-image-models/timm/bits/README.md

 ### Install TFDS (if using GS buckets)

 ```
 pip3 install tensorflow-datasets
 ```

-In some earlier tpu-vm instances the installed tensorflow version had issues with the GS bucket reading support and I often ended up installing a diff version.
-This could conflict with other use cases so only do it if needed.
+In some tpu-vm instances may have tensorflow version pre-installed that conflict with tensorflow-datasets, especially the bucket reading support.
+If training crashes with errors about inability to ready from buckets, tensorflow symbol errors, tensorflow datasets missing functions, etc, you should try removing the pre-installed tensorflow and installing one from pypi.

 ```
+sudo pip3 uninstall tf-nightly
-    pip3 install --upgrade tensorflow-cpu
+pip3 install tensorflow-cpu
 ```

-You may run into some numpy / pytorch version dependency issues here, try capping the version of tensorflow at 2.4.1 in above command.
+You may run into some numpy / pytorch version dependency issues here, try capping the version of tensorflow at `==2.4.1` in above command.

 ### Get your dataset into buckets